roeik7/social_network_challenge_accepted/README.md

 /app/challengeaccepted/src/style - global style (button etc)

 ## **Server - Node.js**

-/Server/DB - conatains all the database modedls related to the app <br/>
 /Server/Routers - API for client -  contains logic of the server.<br/>
 Divided into a number of modules representing requests on various topics from the client (such as posts, starting a challenge, adding a challenge, challenging one of the members, etc.)
+/Server/db_libraries - conatains all the database modedls related to the app <br/>
+/Server/collections_model - contain all the database models.<br/>